BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/README.md

-# Introduction
+# Api Guidance Documentation

-* Purpose?
-Why?
-* How?
-* Where and where not to use?
+Where do I start?